Down to the Grind: How to achieve your perfect cup

 Let’s take Espresso Forte, the blend we created for lovers of this European-style short cup (25-40 mls).
 If we ground too coarse, we’d lose the bright lively spiciness of the Americas to a too-quick extraction.
 At 25 mls, the water wouldn’t even hit the sides before racing into the cup.
 If we ground too fine, our cup could become over-bearing, cloying.
 Getting the best out of each cup makes grind size so important.

 COLD BREW (No Heat Brewing)

 Last up for consideration, the Cold Brew method.
-There are a lot of devices out there, though our current offer, the Asobu Cold Brewer, brings out the best of the coffee we created specifically for the job: Baridi Blend.
+Making it at home doesn't have to be complicated, and we think our Easy Cold Brew technique brings out the best of the coffee we created specifically for the job: Baridi Blend.
 Now, to make the most of the refreshing, crisp notes of this medium-roasted blend, we recommend leaving extra-coarsely ground coffee (even coarser than for the press pot, think roughly crushed peppercorns) in contact with water for 12 hours.
 Thinking back to the basics: that’s a lot of contact time for this high coffee-to-water ratio brew method so we want to avoid ending up with a muddy sludge (the result of a too-fine grind), and bring out the best in our inherently sweet and aromatic Baridi Blend with its clean finish.

 Burr versus blade: how do you get the perfect grind?

 In the home model market, you’ve basically got two types of machines.

 First the blade grinder: inexpensive and easily accessible.
 You know, it’s the whizzy single rotating blade that turns some of your beans to fine powder, leaving others the size of crumbs.
 With variable grind particle sizes, you have less control over your coffee’s extraction.